-Strategy 6 Develop a healthy and diverse urban tree canopy.
+Develop a healthy and diverse urban tree canopy.

 - a.
 Continue to prioritize tree species diversity to create a resilient tree canopy. - b.
-Work across agencies to increase the tree canopy. - Review and update City policies, practices, programs, and operations that impact the urban tree canopy.
+Work across agencies to optimize the tree canopy. - c.
+Review and update City policies, practices, programs, and operations that impact the urban tree canopy.